 50 g. brown sugar

-150 g. sugar snap peas, washed and strings and stems pulled free
+150 g. sugar snap peas, washed and strings and stems pulled

 10 perfect radishes, washed tipped and quartered